 There are many reasons why a person may need care related to rehabilitation medicine.
-For example:

 - Injuries and trauma, such as: